Register Clients with a Bootstrap Script

 To register clients using a bootstrap script, we recommend you create a template bootstrap script to begin, which can then be copied and modified.
 The bootstrap script you create is executed on the client when it is registered, and ensures all the necessary packages are deployed to the client.
 There are some parameters contained in the bootstrap script, which ensure the client system can be assigned to its base channel, including activation keys and GPG keys.

 It is important that you check the repository information carefully, to ensure it matches the base channel repository.
 If the repository information does not match exactly, the bootstrap script cannot download the correct packages.

-A bootstrap repository is needed for all clients.
+All clients need a bootstrap repository.
 It is automatically created and regenerated on the SUSE Manager Server when products are synchronized.
-A bootstrap repository includes packages for installing Salt on clients and for registering Salt or traditional clients.
+A bootstrap repository includes packages for installing Salt on clients, and for registering Salt or traditional clients.
 For more information about creating a bootstrap repository, see Bootstrap Repository.

 openSUSE Leap 15 and SLE 15 use Python 3 by default.
 Bootstrap scripts based on Python 2 must be re-created for openSUSE Leap 15 and SLE 15 systems.
 If you register openSUSE Leap 15 or SLE 15 systems using Python 2, the bootstrap script fails.